 Therefore, the OOH index, unlike the House Price Index (HPI), does not concern all residential property purchases, as real estate sales from household to household are not included in the observation field.
 In addition, the land price is excluded.
 The HPI series are calculated and released having, as reference base year 2015=100, in line with the other countries of the European Union and in compliance with the Regulation (EU) No 2016/792.
-The production of the HPI is performed on the basis of the "Survey on Residential Housing Prices (OOH Project)", which is part into of the 2017-2019 National Statistical Programme - 2018 - 2019 update approved by decree of the President of the Republic of 20 May 2019 and published in the Official Journal - general series - nr.
-30 of 16 July 2016 and into 2017-2019 National Statistical Programme - 2019 update, to be formalized.
+The production of the HPI is performed on the basis of the "Survey on Residential Housing Prices (OOH Project)", which is part into the 2017-2019 National Statistical Programme - 2019 update approved by decree of the President of the Republic of 25 November 2020 and published in the Official Journal - general series - nr.
+35 of 11 February 2021.